Welcome to today's edition of the Rush 24-7 podcast.

 It's so great to see this.

-This is this is um it's great to see, you know, what we what we have said on this program for I don't know how many years now, and the points we missed, specifically even about Obama and and current events, and and to see those thoughts come out of the mouths of others is uh testament and it it demonstrates how the uh the concepts are spreading.
+This is great to see, you know, what we have said on this program for I don't know how many years now and the points we made, specifically even about Obama and current events, and to see those thoughts come out of the mouths of others is a testament.

-I mean, Rupert Murdoch just nails it here with his dissertation, his explanation, his definitions, his analysis of liberalism, and the current state of political correctness on college campus and so forth.
+I mean, Rupert Murdoch just nails it here with his dissertation, his explanation, his definitions, his analysis of liberalism and the current state of political correctness on college campus and so forth.

-Just it's just awesome.
+It's just awesome.

 I can't wait to get into that.